TrickAndTrack/HTML/README.md

 ```

 ### HTML element tables

-- tables  An HTML table consists of one <table> element and one or more <tr>, <th>, and <td> elements.
+- tables  An HTML table consists of one `<table>` element and one or more `<tr>`, `<th>`, and `<td>` elements.

-- tr The <tr> element defines a table row.
+- `tr` The `<tr>` element defines a table row.
-- th The <th> element defines a table header.
+- `th` The `<th>` element defines a table header.
-- td The <td> element defines a table cell.
+- `td` The `<td>` element defines a table cell.
-- caption The <caption> tag defines a table caption.
+- `caption` The `<caption>` tag defines a table caption.
 The <caption> tag must be inserted immediately after the <table> tag.
-- The <colgroup> tag specifies a group of one or more columns in a table for formatting. tag is useful for applying styles to entire columns, instead of repeating the styles for each cell, for each row.
+- The `<colgroup>` tag specifies a group of one or more columns in a table for formatting. tag is useful for applying styles to entire columns, instead of repeating the styles for each cell, for each row.

-- type="text": This is the default type for <input> elements.
+- `type="text":` This is the default type for <input> elements.
 It displays a single-line text input field.

-- type="password": It displays a text input field where the entered text is masked, typically as dots or asterisks, for security reasons.
+- `type="password":` It displays a text input field where the entered text is masked, typically as dots or asterisks, for security reasons.

-- type="checkbox": It displays a checkbox that can be selected or deselected by the user.
+- `type="checkbox":` It displays a checkbox that can be selected or deselected by the user.
-- type="number": It will  only number in input
+- `type="number":` It will  only number in input
-- type="email":
+- `type="email":`

-- type="radio": It displays a radio button that allows the user to select a single option from a group of options.
+- `type="radio":` It displays a radio button that allows the user to select a single option from a group of options.

-- type="submit": It displays a button that submits the form data to the server when clicked.
+- `type="submit":` It displays a button that submits the form data to the server when clicked.

-- type="reset": It displays a button that resets the form to its initial values when clicked.
+- `type="reset":` It displays a button that resets the form to its initial values when clicked.

-- type="button": It displays a simple button that can be used for custom actions or JavaScript interactions.
+- `type="button":` It displays a simple button that can be used for custom actions or JavaScript interactions.

-- type="file": It displays a file upload control that allows the user to select files from their device.
+- `type="file":` It displays a file upload control that allows the user to select files from their device.

-- type="date", type="time", type="datetime", etc.: These types display controls for entering dates, times, or date-time combinations, depending on the specific type.
+- `type="date"`, `type="time"`, `type="datetime"`, etc.: These types display controls for entering dates, times, or date-time combinations, depending on the specific type.

 ```
 <style>